Interviewed by Stephen Kelly, 13 February 2014.

 and he gets very stroppy when I said “Well I think I know, I’m quite capable of asking my own questions.”

 Very angry about that and if you shot more than 400 ft of film, about four minutes, you got hauled over and I’ve got a bone to pick with you!
 So didn’t get on with him.
 I got my own back because I used to call him at every opportunity the Cub Reporter that turned him absolutely puce!

 And Forman, involved with various aspects, What The Papers Says, and used to get me to read poetry now and then.
 He was interested in voice-overs for possible music programmes and various pieces.
 Very nice, very dignified person.

 David and Barrie were fine to get on with – if you did the job, fine.
 Negotiated contract with Plowright once every right or two years.
 He was a lot cleverer than I was – he thought I was clever.
 He was OK.

-Stephen Kelly: and Joyce Wooler?
+And Joyce Wooler?

 Yes, briefly.
 When I joined them I got a one-off – a sort of acting job before I was a newsreader.
 I had been in the place before I remember, as they needed a continuity announcer for a week.
 There was an actor guy I’d worked with when I was doing BBC Radio and he was a regular, went away for a fortnight and someone else was ill, so they got me in.
 Continuity Announcer!
 It’s a frightening job, having to watch the stopwatch, and getting red lights and saying FROM THE NORTH – THIS IS GRANADA TELEVISION!